laravelhungary/docs/hu/helpers.md

 <a name="method-ends-with"></a>
 #### `ends_with()` {#collection-method}

-Az `ends_with` visszaadja, hogy a kapott string vége a megadott végződéssel egyezik-e:
+Az `ends_with` függvény visszaadja, hogy a kapott string vége a megadott stringgel végződik-e:

     $value = ends_with('This is my name', 'name');